ngobinh74/PX4-user_guide/en/log/flight_review.md

 # Log Analysis using Flight Review

-The [Flight Review](http://logs.px4.io) plots for a flight can be used to analyze general vehicle condition.
+The [Flight Review](http://logs.px4.io) plots for a flight can be used to analyze general vehicle conditions.

 The plots are meant to be self-explanatory, but it takes some experience to know what ranges are acceptable and what a plot should look like.
 This page explains how to interpret the plots and identify common problems.